Click on images for larger view

 A meaningful artifact in the military exhibit is the battle flag carried by the 112th New York Volunteer Regiment made up entirely of men from Chautauqua County.
 The Regiment was mustered in at Jamestown, and the battle flag was carried in over 30 battles and campaigns of the Civil War.

-The large painting of a Civil War scene by noted artist Johannes A. Oertel, 1866, hangs in a prominent spot in the military exhibit.
+The large painting of a Civil War scene by noted artist Johannes A. Oertel, 1866, hangs in a prominent spot on the third floor landing.
 It was given to Governor Fenton by his friends in recognition of his many services to the fighting men, both during and after the war.
 Such activities gained for him the title, “The Soldiers’ Friend”.

 Immigrants with a variety of ethnic backgrounds have made significant contributions to the development of the area.
 Finely carved and finished wooden pieces exemplify the skills of Swedish newcomers, the largest immigrant group to settle locally.
 They combined their woodworking skill with business abilities to develop both wood and metal furniture factories which shaped the economy of the area early in the 20thCentury.